 Government may not be what comes to mind when you think of top-tier tech.
-However, the government—and the vast number of defense companies they partner with—are tackling massive challenges from aerospace to national security to research and development.
+In fact, the government, along with numerous defense companies they work with, faces significant challenges in areas like aerospace, national security, and research and development.

 For instance, job ads for the National Security Administration claim that your impacts may include “saving lives of U.S. and ally soldiers, providing U.S. policy and decision makers with timely intelligence, ensuring the continued safety of U.S. citizens and residents by thwarting foreign adversaries, and defending vital networks.”
 With a government or defense job, you could be developing anything from combat systems to retirement interfaces to cybersecurity systems.